wmdev0808/PHP/challenge-001/README.md

+- About

+  - We all start somewhere.
+For programming, this series is that first step.
+I've designed it specifically for newcomers to, not just PHP, but programming in general.
+Here, you'll learn the fundamentals of PHP - all the way down to defining basic variables and arrays.

+  - Think of this series as a key stepping stone for your programming journey.

 # 1. The Fundamentals

 ## 1. How to Choose a Programming Language

+- About

+  How exactly do you choose a first programming to learn?
+Why PHP, and not Ruby?
+And what about JavaScript or Python?
+How can you possibly be expected to make an educated decision at this early stage of your learning?

+- Things You'll Learn

+  - Programming Choices

 ## 2. Tools of the Trade

+- About

+  Before we can dig in, we must first create the world, so to speak.
+To follow along with this series, you'll need to install a handful of essential tools.
+Let's go over them in this episode.

+- Things You'll Learn
+  - Code Editors
+  - Local Environments
+  - Terminals

 ## 3. Your First PHP Tag